Rbowie100/Modeling-and-Simulation-final-submission/README.md

 Installation Instructions:
 1. Download Java version 24 to Intelij.
+2. Create a new project in Intelij and name it whatever you want
-2. Download the files and place them in a folder so that Intelij of choice can see it.
+3. Download the files and place them in that project folder in the src in that folde.

 Usage guide:
-1. Open main and its files in IntelIJ of your choice.
-2. Run the main file in the InteliJ
+1. Open the project you created in intelij run it in IntelIJ.
-3. Enter the historical customer amount, Wait time, and time spent in store shopping as well as queue amount.
+2. Enter the historical customer amount, Wait time, and time spent in store shopping as well as queue amount.
-4. The simulation should start running and display the time, how many customers are entering at times, and the average at the end.
+3. The simulation should start running and display the time, how many customers are entering at times, and the average at the end.
-5. Files are created after the simulation ends.
+4. Files are created after the simulation ends.

 Parameter explanations: